 But that’s not all.

 Protein is vital for more than just muscle maintenance.
 It fuels bodily functions, supports our immune system, and contributes to the health of our hair, skin, nails, bones, and blood cells.
 It’s also essential for creating enzymes, hormones, and other key systems.
-Consequently, people who lead an active lifestyle require slightly more protein because of its various requirements for health.
+Consequently, people who lead an active lifestyle require slightly more protein because of its various health requirements.

 Eggs: They are nature’s protein powerhouse.
 An egg contains around 6 to 8 grams of high-quality protein, which is easily absorbed and used by the body.